-We are 30 070 professors, lecturers, teaching and research assistants at the postsecondary level in Canada, excluding Québec, who know French, and there are 7 615 of us, excluding Québec, who have French as their first official language spoken1.
+We are 30 070 professors, lecturers, teaching and research assistants at the postsecondary level who know French and who work in minority contexts in Canada.
+Of these, there are 7 615 who have French as their first official language spoken.